linnil1/KIR_graph/README.md

 * podman/docker

-If you don't use any podman/docker/singularity, we you use the local package on your mechine.
+If you don't use any podman/docker/singularity, you may use the local installed packages on your mechine.

 Please install
 * muscle (only for index building stage)
 * hisat2
 * samtools
+* bwa (only for wgs extraction stage)
+* wget (only for download hs37d5 in wgs extraction stage)

 ## Usage